hiendinhngoc/backend/frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn lint`

+Check the types using in the app are valid or not, it will tells you where the erros are and which kind of errors.
+Auto fix type issues with `--fix` option.

 ### `yarn test`